DataDog/integrations-core/nginx/README.md

   }
   ```

-To get more detailed metrics with NGINX Plus (such as 2xx / 3xx / 4xx / 5xx response counts per second), you may need to set a `status_zone` on the servers you want to monitor.
+To get more detailed metrics with NGINX Plus (such as 2xx / 3xx / 4xx / 5xx response counts per second), set a `status_zone` on the servers you want to monitor.
 For example:

   ```
   server {
     listen 80;
-    status_zone <zone_name>;
+    status_zone <ZONE_NAME>;
     ...
   }
   ```